saltstack/salt/doc/topics/targeting/grains.rst

 systems.

-It is important to remember that grains are bits of information loaded when the salt minion starts, so this information is static.
+It is important to remember that grains are bits of information loaded when the salt minion starts, so this information is static, until explicitly changed, and then it needs refreshing for the changes to show in the grains.
 This means that the information in grains is unchanging, therefore the nature of the data is static.
 So grains information are things like the running kernel, or the operating system.